Arillaxe/Arillaxe/README.md

 Started programming by making minecraft mods and small games, ended up working as a js fullstack guy for 7 years \*sigh\*

-Currently woring on [vixy](https://github.com/Arillaxe/vixy) - Mesh-based voxel engine using Vulkan
+Currently working on [vixy](https://github.com/Arillaxe/vixy) - Mesh-based voxel engine using Vulkan